Would you be surprised if you learned that the most common skin type among us is combination skin?

 However oily skin is characterized by large pores, usually appears shiny or feels slick to the touch, mostly gets oilier after you wake up in the morning and throughout the day.

-Whereas combination skin is characterized by more sebaceous activity in specific areas and less in others.
 These glands can vary in size and produce excess sebum in areas on the forehead, nose and chin (T-zone), easily congesting them, while your cheeks and eye area can be normal or dry depending on the weather and seasons - oilier in the summer and dry in the winter.

 Skincare Routine For Oily Skin